hrr-volans/menyou/_README.md

 ## Usage

-After forking and cloning the app to your local machine, you must install the dependencies with npm install. \n
+After forking and cloning the app to your local machine, you must install the dependencies with npm install.

 ```> sudo npm install```